 How playing an instrument benefits your brain: Anita Collins

 When musicians pick-up their instruments, there are fireworks in their brains.
-Neuro-scientists have monitored our brains when listening to music with FMRI, PET and found out that listening to music engages the brain in some pretty interesting ways, but playing music is brain’s equivalent of a full body workout.
+Neuro-scientists have monitored our brains when listening to music with fMRI, PET and found out that listening to music engages the brain in some pretty interesting ways, but playing music is brain’s equivalent of a full body workout.
 Playing music involves almost all areas of the brain primarily auditory, visual and motor.
 These enhanced skills can be implemented in other areas of life.

 How Music Can Heal Our Brain and Heart: Kathleen M. Howland

 Human responsiveness to music begins in its fetal stage.
 If a child is born tone deaf, it might hurt the child’s reading abilities.
-Music triggers relaxation response which is used before surgeries to reduce anaesthesia.
-Kathleen M. Howland (Music therapist, speech and language pathologist, and educator) in this talk, explains how music therapy can help heal people's physical maladies and motivate them to perform physically better.
+Music triggers relaxation response which is used before surgeries to reduce anesthesia.
+Kathleen M. Howland (Music therapist, speech and language pathologist, and educator) in this talk, explains how music therapy can help heal people’s physical maladies and motivate them to perform physically better.

 Music and the Brain: Jessica Grahn

 Several studies have been done to measure the effectiveness of music on human brains.
-Jessica Grahn, Cognitive Neuroscientist, talks about human mind, brain and it can be altered through music.
-Music doesn't have special cognitive enhancement functions, however by changing our mood and arousal level, music can enhance our performance.
+Jessica Grahn, a Cognitive Neuroscientist, talks about the human mind, brain and it can be altered through music.
+Music doesn’t have special cognitive enhancement functions, however by changing our mood and arousal level, music can enhance our performance.
 Although music might not make us Einstein, it has a profound effect on our minds and bodies.